freeseek/gtc2vcf/README.md

   --output-gtc \
   --gender-estimate-call-rate-threshold -0.1
 ```
-It is important to set the `LANG` environmental variable to `en_US.UTF-8`, if this is set to other values, due to a bug in `iaap-cli` causing malformed GTC files to be generated as a result
+It is important to set the `LANG` environmental variable to `en_US.UTF-8`, if this is set to other values, due to a bug in `iaap-cli` causing malformed GTC files to be generated as a result.
+Due to another bug in `iaap-cli`, IDAT filenames cannot include more than two `_` characters and should be formatted as `BARCODE_POSITION_(Red|Grn).idat`.
+When using `iaap_cli` you cannot process some very old array manifest files, such as `HumanHap650Yv3_A.bpm`, as you will get the error `Error in reading file.
+Unknown Manifest version`.
+These bugs are not present in AutoConvert

 Alternatively, once Mono and AutoConvert are properly installed on your system, run Illumina's proprietary GenCall algorithm on a single IDAT file pair
 ```